 The Laura Spelman Rockefeller Carillon is played live in recital each weekday of the academic year at 12 and 5 PM, and on Sunday mornings after 11 AM services.

 During the three main academic quarters we offer the opportunity for visitors and members of the University community to climb the tower for recitals Tuesday through Friday.
 The Chapel is closed to visitors on Mondays.
 Check our home page for current details, including notification of academic breaks and other closures.
 Read more about visiting the carillon.

-During the summer, we present a special series of Sunday evening concerts, The Bells of Summer, seven Sundays at 5 pm, this year starting on Sunday June 26.
+During the summer, we traditionally present a special series of Sunday evening concerts, The Bells of Summer.
 These concerts last for an hour, and you’re invited to bring a lawnchair or blanket and a picnic.
-Children and nicely behaved animals are welcome.
+Children and pets are welcome.

 Climbing the tower

-The climb up the spiral stone staircase is taken at a leisurely pace and is not recommended for those who are claustrophobic.
-Along the way you’ll walk above the Chapel’s false ceiling (the attic, via a catwalk), through the mechanical room housing the original carillon regulator clock as well as the pneumatically-driven mechanism of the quarter and hour chimes, past the largest bell (36,926 lbs at 117 inches in diameter) and its 13 friends, and thence into the playing cabin, 240 steps up, where the carillonneur plays the mighty instrument.
-Beyond the cabin, another short winding staircase leads the way to the top of the tower and magnificent 360 degree views of Chicago, Lake Michigan, northern Indiana and the port, the Michigan shoreline, and of course the University itself.
-It’s worth doing at every season of the year!
+The spiral stone staircase is taken at a leisurely pace, and is not recommended for those who are claustrophobic.
+Along the way you’ll walk above the Chapel’s false ceiling (the attic, via a catwalk), through the mechanical room housing the original carillon regulator clock as well as the pneumatically-driven mechanism of the quarter and hour chimes, past the largest bell (36,926 lbs at 117 inches in diameter) and its 13 friends, and then into the playing cabin, 240 of the 271 steps up, where the carillonneur plays the mighty instrument.
+Beyond the cabin, another short winding staircase leads the way to the top of the tower.
+In season and when permitted by the University, magnificent 360 degree views of Chicago, Lake Michigan, northern Indiana, the Michigan Harbor Country shoreline, and the University itself are available.